Testing the Quasar Hubble Diagram with LISA Standard Sirens: Quasar Hubble Diagram

 Proceeding to higher redshift, however, it is not immediately apparent whether the $\Lambda$CDM model and quasars are still in agreement.
-Fig.~\ref{fig:quasars} shows that the $\Lambda$CDM model does not provide a good fit to the high redshift data, as the binned quasar measurements depart from the $\Lambda$CDM prediction at high redshifts.
-To quantify this tension, an alternative (ALT) phenomenological model of the luminosity distance is introduced \cite{Risaliti:2018reu},
+Fig.~\ref{fig:quasars} shows the binned quasar measurements depart from the $\Lambda$CDM prediction at high redshifts.
+To quantify this tension, Risaliti \& Lusso introduce an alternative (ALT) phenomenological model of the luminosity distance - redshift relation \cite{Risaliti:2018reu},

+The redshift-luminosity-distance relation $D_L ^{\text{ALT} }$ in Eq.~(\ref{eqn:RL}) is useful to encode the deviation found with the quasar observations.
+Due to its general formulation, $D_L ^{\text{ALT} }$ can be also used to account for other kinds of observations or alternative cosmic expansion predictions which deviate from the $\Lambda$CDM.
 By expanding the luminosity distance of a flat $\Lambda$CDM cosmology at low redshift, it is possible to relate the coefficients $a_2, a_3$ of the phenomenological model in Eq.~\eqref{eqn:RL} with the matter density $\Omega _m$: